alexwoo1900/ymodem/README.md

 cli.recv(folder_path)
 ```

-For more detailed usage, please refer to the FileReceiver. py and FileSender. py files.
+For more detailed usage, please refer to the demo/FileReceiver.py and demo/FileSender.py files.

 ## API